 The price per share of our common stock being offered may be higher than the net tangible book value per share of our outstanding common stock prior to this offering.
-After giving effect to our sale in this offering of 2,500,000 shares of our common stock sold at the public offering price of \$60.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, new investors in this offering will incur immediate dilution of \$52.02 per share.
+Assuming that an aggregate of 1,750,000 shares of our common stock are sold at a price of \$71.55 per share, the last reported sale price of our common stock on the Nasdaq Global Select Market on December 31, 2020, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, new investors in this offering will incur immediate dilution of \$63.95 per share.
 For a more detailed discussion of the foregoing, see the section entitled "Dilution" below.
 To the extent outstanding stock options are exercised, there will be further dilution to new investors.
 In addition, to the extent we need to raise additional capital in the future and we issue additional shares of common stock or securities convertible or exchangeable for our common stock, our then existing stockholders may experience dilution and the new securities may have rights senior to those of our common stock offered in this offering.